Update on WHMIS Amendments to Align with GHS Revisions 7 & 8

 Summary of GHS Revisions:

-7 years ago, Canada adopted the 5th revision of the GHS Purple Book.
-In this latest revision, Health Canada has now aligned Canada’s Hazardous Products Act with the 7th and 8th revision of the GHS Purple Book.
+In 2015, Canada adopted GHS revision 5th.
+In this latest update, Health Canada has aligned Canada’s Hazardous Products Act with the 7th and 8th revision.

 What Changes are Required to Comply with GHS 7 & 8?